SECOND STAGE SURGERY

 Second Stage Surgery – Breast Reconstruction Surgery – Phoenix, AZ

 At Aesthetic and Restorative Breast Center in Phoenix, AZ we offer breast cancer patients the opportunity to have a breast reconstruction in two stages with plastic and reconstructive surgeons, Drs.
-Matatov, Zakhary, Torabi and Tessler.
+Matatov, Zakhary, and Torabi.
 In second stage surgery, our plastic surgeons can fine tune your first surgery with nipple areolar reconstruction, expander-to-implant exchange, scar revision of the breast and donor site, liposuction to improve the shape and appearance, fat grafting, breast lift surgery, implant adjustment, flap sculpting, and any other revision or combination of revisions to produce the most natural looking breasts.
 A second stage surgery is generally performed 3 months after the first breast reconstruction.

 OUR SURGICAL REQUIREMENTS